MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/protect-against-ransomware-microsoft-365.md

 A human-operated ransomware attack can be catastrophic to businesses of all sizes and are difficult to clean up, requiring complete adversary eviction to protect against future attacks.
 Unlike commodity ransomware, human-operated ransomware can continue to threaten businesses operations after the initial ransom incident.

 >[!Note]
 >A ransomware attack assumes that the attacker has valid user account credentials for a tenant and has access to all of the files and resources that are permitted to the user account.
-Microsoft 365 provides default and enhanced at rest encryption for data that are not accessible to an attacker without valid user account credentials.
+Microsoft 365 provides default and enhanced at rest encryption for data that is not accessible to an attacker without any valid user account credentials.
 For more information, see [Encryption and key management overview](/compliance/assurance/assurance-encryption).
 >

 ## Ransomware mitigation and recovery capabilities provided with Microsoft 365